Shooting the JDM Drift Allstars

 While the sport is different, the basic technique for shooting it is the same because you want to capture movement and sense of speed.
 You want to slow your shutter speed and track the car as you fire off frames – known as panning.

 The real key to getting a good panning shot is finding the right shutter speed.
-Too fast and the car looks parked on the track.
-In this case 1/1000th of a second.
+Too fast and the car looks parked on the track;

-Too slow (1/80th in this case) and you have a blurry mess;
+Too slow and you have a blurry mess;

 On the Birmingham Wheels circuit, 1/100th seemed to be the sweet spot for me so I stayed there and gradually walked the ISO upwards as darkness fell and the flood lights came on.